This page provides information about how FEMA's National Flood Insurance Program works with its partners on matters of flood insurance reform.

 - The Scientific Resolution Panel (SRP)

-FEMA’s SRP process supplies independent third party review to ensure flood hazard dates depicted on Flood Insurance Rate Maps (FIRMs) are updated correctly when changes to the FIRMs are met with conflicting technical and scientific data.
+FEMA’s Scientific Resolution Panel process supplies independent third party review to ensure flood hazard dates depicted on Flood Insurance Rate Maps (FIRMs) are updated correctly when changes to the FIRMs are met with conflicting technical and scientific data.

 FEMA notifies members of Congress when constituents in their district/state will be affected by a flood mapping update by issuing Notices to Congress each month.
 View these notices, and find out more about mapping updates nationwide.